witchtrash/aoc2022/README.md

 # aoc2021

-Advent of Code 2021
+Advent of Code 2022

 ## Setup

-Make sure you have poetry and Python 3.10 installed.
-I recommend using something like pyenv to manage your Python versions.
+Make sure you have poetry >=1.2.0 and Python 3.11 installed.
+I recommend using something like pyenv to manage your Python versions. pyenv can automatically pick up and install the version defined in `.python-version` with `pyenv install`.

+0. (Optionally): Install `Python 3.11.0a1` with `pyenv install`.
 1. Spawn a new shell with `poetry shell`
 2. Install dependencies with `poetry install`